nus-cs2030/1718-s2/docs/lec02.md

 Not all programming languages that support classes support interface.
 C++, Javascript, and Python, for instance, do not support similar concepts.

 !!! note "Default Access Modifier for Interface"
-    In the examples above, I explicitly specify the methods in the `Printable` and `Shape` intefaces as `public`.
-In Java, all methods in an interface is public by default, so the keywords `public` could be omitted.
+    In the examples above, I explicitly specify the methods in the `Printable` and `Shape` interfaces as `public`.
+In Java, all methods in an interface are public by default, so the keywords `public` could be omitted.

 ## Interface as Type